-Pope Francis greets thousands of youth pilgrims at Santo Tomas University in Manila on PHOTO: ALAN HOLDREN, CNA January 18.
-FEATURES 11 10 FEATURES Despite their persecution, Christians in the Middle East are still full of FAITH, HOPE AND LOVE Archbishop Christopher Prowse joined a delegation of Bishops from Australia in an historic visit to Lebanon and Iraq in December.
+Pope Francis greets thousands of youth pilgrims at Santo Tomas University in Manila on January 18.
+PHOTO: ALAN HOLDREN, CNA Despite their persecution, Christians in the Middle East are still full of

+FAITH, HOPE AND LOVE

+Archbishop Christopher Prowse joined a delegation of Bishops from Australia in an historic visit to Lebanon and Iraq in December.
 Here, the Archbishop shares his personal reflections from the experience...

+and health.

-had no idea that I would be joining the Australian Bishops Delegation ■ to Lebanon (Beirut) and 2014 for all Catholic Australians as a Day of Solidarity and Prayer with the embattled Christians of the Middle East.
+N NOVEMBER 2014, I had no idea that I would be joining the Australian Bishops Delegation Lebanon (Beirut) and Iraq (Erbil, Kurdistan region) in the days leading up to Christmas 2014.
+Three Bishops representing some of the Eastern Churches (Maronite, Chaldean and Melkite) in Australia exhibited great leadership in November 2014.
+They motivated the entire Australian Catholic Bishops Conference to declare December 7, 2014 for all Catholic Australians as a Day of Solidarity and Prayer with the embattled Christians of the Middle East.
 A national collection was to be taken up as well for this cause.
 Along with this gesture, a delegation of Australian Bishops was also proposed to personally visit the Middle East in the days before Christmas.
 I was one member of this delegation.
 The delegation travelled to Beirut and Northern Iraq over just one week.
 So many victims were visited.
 Many Christian Church leaders were met.
-The delegation encountered exceptional hospitality and kindness. he Australian Bishops Delegation pent more than a week in Beirut and Northern Iraq during Decemper, where they provided spiritual PHOTOS: SUPPLIED

-They were so happy we had come to be in solidarity with their many fragilities.
+The delegation encountered exceptional hospitality and kindness. he Australian Bishops Delegation pent more than a week in Beirut and Northern Iraq during Decemper, where they provided spiritual upport and humanitarian aid.
+PHOTOS: SUPPLIED They were so happy we had come to be in solidarity with their many fragilities.
 Upon hearing of the Sydney hostage crisis, they immediately offered their own solidarity with us.
-This had developed in the hours before we arrived in the Middle I wish simply to recall three major impressions from this short visit.
+This had developed in the hours before we arrived in the Middle East.
+I wish simply to recall three major impressions from this short visit.
 So many experiences and encounters took place.
-To a certain degree they now seem have spoken of the situation in the Middle East, but few have come to support us personally.
-You are the first such Episcopal Conference delegation to come to Beirut to show solidarity.
-Thank you!"
-Lebanon's population of four million has seen a more recent claims to the world: "Stop war!"
-"Avoid new crusades!"
-"Be martyrs for peace!"
-He was delighted with the visit of the Australian delegation, remarking: "Many is remarkable.
-Tents, caravans, and apartments are all made available, along with education and health.
-One of his priests, Fr Douglas Bazi, greatly impressed me.
-As his "new" parishioners were offering testimonies to the Australian delegation of their terror that eventually led them to the safe haven of his parish, he was looking on keenly.
-I was distracted.
-His non-verbal attentiveness to their sharings, his verbally due to language issues.
+To a certain degree they now seem "The young Syrian couple with a baby... seemed so serene and trusting of God in this most precarious situation they had found themselves in.
+I thought of Jesus and Mary when they had to flee to Egypt with their baby son, Jesus."
+Thank you!" "dream-like".
+However, three impressions remain.